Career Timeline of Dansby Swanson: Major Achievements and Milestones

 September 25, 2018: Wrist Injury

-On September 25, 2018, Dansby Swanson left a game against the New York Mets in the second inning due to wrist pain, which was later diagnosed as a partially torn ligament in his left hand.
-This injury sidelined him for the rest of the regular season and the 2018 National League Division Series (NLDS).
+On September 25, 2018, Dansby Swanson left a game against the New York Mets in the second inning due to wrist pain, which was later diagnosed as a partially torn ligament in his left hand, thus ending his regular season.

 2021: World Series Champion